Opportunities in Health

-I’ve been speaking to a lot of healthcare groups lately; sharing my patient testimonial.
+I’ve been speaking to a lot of healthcare groups lately; sharing my testimonials.
 A common thread running through the entire health sector is that people are incredibly stressed; not just those working in healthcare, but the majority of their patients are showing up as a result of incredibly busy lives with increased demands being made of their time and energy.
 It’s a familiar story, one we know all too well.
 Who isn’t stressed these days; really?

 What is becoming more and more apparent to me though is that while the sector faces some very real challenges; those working within it also have an incredible opportunity on the horizon.
 For some it may have already arrived.
 What I’m talking about is the opportunity to finally have the work you do recognized; to receive validation for the contribution you make to our lives each and every day.
 I see a big shift coming.
 It’s been a long time coming, but with the current wave of “greenwashing” we’re seeing at the moment comes an emphasis on organic food and wellness in general.

 We’re also seeing more and more proof, in case we need it, that stress has a very real and extremely detrimental affect on our lives.
 We’re finally starting to realize that we are what we eat, and probably more importantly than that; we are what we think.
 As more and more of us figure this out, and we begin to make the shift from a sickness system to a true health and wellness system, we’ll be looking to our health practitioners to guide us.